Duchenne Drug Delayed After Outrage Over Price

 Late Monday, Marathon released an official statement and open letter to the Duchenne community, promising that "price should not be a barrier" for patients.
 "Put simply we expect patients will pay a standard copay of typically $20 or less per prescription.

-Edwards, the New Jersey mother, said she hopes President Donald Trump will fulfill his vow to bring down high drug prices.
+Edwards, the New Jersey mother, said she hopes President Trump will fulfill his vow to bring down high drug prices.

 Kaiser Health News' coverage of prescription drug development, costs and pricing is supported in part by the Laura and John Arnold Foundation.